Are you tired of not finding the right job career path for your personality type?

 - Control over my own faith

-In the end, I never thought my passive income would have turned into a business, and it surprises me a year later.
+In the end, I never thought my blog would have turned into a business, let alone a passive income stream, and it surprises me as the days, months, and years that go by.